Gaia Szames

 Gaia Alelí Szames

-Gaia Szames is an Argentinean soprano specialised on Early Music, based in Amsterdam, Netherlands.
-Her main focus is the Italian and French music from the 16th and 17th centuries, although her artistic interest and versatility often leads her to participate in projects raging from the early medieval repertory, mainly focusing on renaissance and early baroque music and sometimes contemporary music.
+Gaia Szames is an Argentinean soprano specialised in Early Music.
+Based in Amsterdam, Netherlands, her main focus is the Italian and French music from the 16th and 17th-centuries.
+While her interest and explorations strongly reside in the polyphonic music of that period, her artistic versatility often leads her to participate in projects ranging from early medieval repertory to contemporary music.

-Her specialisation in early repertoire began with the studies of Early Music at the Conservatorio de Música Manuel de Falla in Buenos Aires.
-In 2020 she transferred to Europe to continue her education first in the Royal Conservatory of the Hague under Rita Dams, Peter Kooij, Francesca Aspromonte and Robin Blaze, and continued from 2021 until this day in the Conservatorium van Amsterdam under Xenia Meijer.
-She also received important impulses from Margreet Honing, Lucia Caihuela, Claron McFadden, Emma Kirby, Eduardo Rojas.
+Her specialisation in early repertoire began with her studies in Early Music at the Conservatorio de Música Manuel de Falla in Buenos Aires.
+In 2020 she moved to Europe to pursue her studies at the Royal Conservatory of the Hague under Rita Dams, Peter Kooij, Francesca Aspromonte and Robin Blaze.
+She also received important impulses in singing master-classes with Margreet Honing, Lucia Caihuela, Claron McFadden, Emma Kirby and Eduardo Rojas.
+Currently, Gaia continues with her voice studies under the guidance of Xenia Meijer at the Conservatorium van Amsterdam.

-In her spare time, Gaia enjoys weights training, reading about the new discoveries of mensural notation and studies the Italian triple harp under Constance Allanic.
+In her spare time, Gaia loves reading about the new discoveries of mensural notation.
+She also studies the Italian triple harp with Constance Allanic and enjoys bodyweight training.